radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ## RADIUS over the Internet

-As the insecurity of MD5 has been well known for decades, RADIUS traffic over the Internet was historically secured with IPSec as described in {{RFC3579, Section 4.2}}:
+As the insecurity of MD5 has been well known for decades, RADIUS traffic over the Internet was historically secured with IPsec as described in {{RFC3579, Section 4.2}}:

 > To address the security vulnerabilities of RADIUS/EAP,
 > implementations of this specification SHOULD support IPsec